copyfactory/AlpineFlow/README.md

 You can hook into events using the normal Alpine syntax of `@event-name`.

-All events emitted by Alpine Flow will have the prefix `flo-`.
+All events emitted by Alpine Flow will have the prefix `flow-`.

 ---